theonjs/theon/README.md

 # theon [![Build Status](https://api.travis-ci.org/h2non/theon.svg?branch=master&style=flat)][travis] [![Code Climate](https://codeclimate.com/github/h2non/theon/badges/gpa.svg)](https://codeclimate.com/github/h2non/theon) [![NPM](https://img.shields.io/npm/v/theon.svg)](https://www.npmjs.org/package/theon)

-A lightweight, declarative and [featured](#features) JavaScript library for node.js and browsers to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer, mostly designed to easily create reusable API clients and SDKs.
+A lightweight, declarative and [featured](#features) JavaScript library to create API clients and SDKs for node.js and browsers to build domain-specific, extensible, expressive and fluent programmatic bindings to any HTTP layer.

 `theon` provides a convenient abstraction to build rich API clients which interact with one or multiple HTTP layers.
 It was designed with extensibility and versatibility in mind, providing a built-in [middleware layer](#middleware) which supports [plugins](#plugins), observer [hooks](#hooks), [validators](#validators), [interceptors](#interceptors) and [more](#valiators).

+It's also HTTP agent agnostic, so you can use `superagent`, `request`, `$.ajax`, `angular.$http` or any other via adapters.

 To get started, take a look to [base concepts](#concepts), [tutorial](#tutorial) and [examples](https://github.com/h2non/theon/tree/master/examples).